Genetically modified food: European regulations

-The European Union's control of genetically modified organisms is a particular part of an image of the promise and limitations of debate as a framework for supranational regulation.
+The European Union's control of genetically modified organisms illustrates some of the promises and limitations of debate as a framework for supranational regulation.
 The issues posed by the EU's GMO regulation have caused major problems in agriculture, politics, societies, status, and other fields.
 12 The EU law regulates the development and use of GMOs by allocating responsibilities to different authorities, public and private, accompanied by limited recognition of public information, consultation, and participation rights.
 The European Convention on Human Rights (ECHR) provided certain rights and protection for GM biotechnology in the EU.
 However, the value of human dignity, liberty, equality, and solidarity, as well as the status of democracy and law, as emphasized in the European Charter of Fundamental Rights, are considered the ethical framework governing the employment of scientific and technological research and development.

 Due to the political, religious, and social differences in EU countries, the EU's position on GM has been divided geographically, including more than 100 "GM-free" regions.
 Different regional attitudes to GM foods make it nearly impossible to reach a common agreement on GM foods.
 In recent years, however, the sense of crisis that this has generated for the European Union has intensified.
 Some member states, including Germany, France, Austria, Italy, and Luxembourg, have even banned the planting of certain GM food in their countries in response to public resistance to GM foods.
-The whole thing is set against a backdrop of consumers holding the attitude that GM foods are harmful to both the environment and human health, revolting against GM foods in an anti-biotech coalition.
+These regulatory challenges occur amid consumer concerns about the environmental and health effects of GM foods, reflected in various anti-biotech coalitions.
 The current political deadlock over GM foods is also a consequence of the ban and has yet to be resolved by scientific methods and processes.
 Public opinion tends to politicize the GM issue, which is the main obstacle to an agreement in the EU.